 Written by Chief Warrant Officer Donnie Brzuska.

-“The Coast Guard Cadence Contest allows servicemembers from across the Coast Guard to educate our recruits,” said Capt.
+“The Coast Guard Cadence Contest allows members from across the Coast Guard to educate our newest members,” said Capt.
 Todd Prestidge, the commanding officer of Coast Guard Training Center Cape May.
 “Everything we do here is aimed at educating and preparing future Coast Guardsmen for the rigors of service, and that includes when they call cadence.”